kberov/Ado/public/doc/en/intro.md

 Ado has the following:

-1. Configuration file with most of the sensible settings in place, such as controller_class, name-spaces for routes (urls), name-spaces for plugins and commands, session settings, default routes...
+1. Configuration file with most of the sensible settings in place, such as controller_class, name-spaces for routes (urls), name-spaces for plugins and commands, sessions, default routes...
 2. Ado plugins work the same way as Mojolicious::Plugins and share the same common base trough Ado::Plugin.
 Ado plugins have one small additional feature.
 They can load their own configuration from `$ENV{MOJO_HOME}/etc/plugins/plugin_name.conf`.
 Business-specific applications for an Ado-based system are usually implemented as plugins or by combining a set of plugins.
 By default the following plugins are enabled:
   1. All Mojolicious plugins which are otherwise enabled by default.